SÓLHEIMAJÖKULL ∙ ICELAND ∙ MAY 2017

 "'I'm Going to Shout Your F*cking Head Off': Jonathan Franzen and the Problem with Civility."
 MLA 2016 Convention, Austin, TX, January 8, 2016.

 "The Inherent Vice Soundtrack."
-International Pynchon Week, Athens, GR, June 11, 2015.
+International Pynchon Week, Athens, Greece, June 11, 2015.

+"Sounds Exotic: The CBS Legacy Collection and Our Midcentury Imagination."
 The Louisville Conference on Literature and Culture since 1900, Louisville, KY, February 20, 2014.

 "Scoring Books: Musical Adaptation and the Imaginary Urtext."